oguztoy8/ML-LLM-FastAPI-PSQL/README.md

 ## Features

 ### 1) Product Review LLM (GenAI)

 Analyzes a free-text review and returns structured output such as:
 - rating (1–5)
-- sentiment (positive/negative)
+- sentiment (positive / negative)
-- key points (short bullet-like phrases)
+- key points (short extracted phrases)

-Also stores the request + result into PostgreSQL.
+The request and analysis result are persisted to PostgreSQL.

+---

 ### 2) Iris Prediction (ML)

-KNN-based classifier that predicts Iris species from:
+KNN-based classifier that predicts Iris species using:
+- sepal length
-- sepal length/width
+- sepal width
+- petal length
-- petal length/width
+- petal width

-Also logs inputs + prediction into PostgreSQL.
+Input features and predictions are logged to PostgreSQL.

+---

 ### 3) Advertising Prediction (ML)

-Random Forest regression model predicting sales based on:
+Random Forest regression model that predicts sales based on:
+- TV budget
+- Radio budget
-- TV, Radio, Newspaper spend
+- Newspaper budget

-Also logs inputs + prediction into PostgreSQL.
+Predictions are stored in PostgreSQL.

 ---